officialaatharvad1949-cloud/Algorithm-Mastery/Monotonic Stack/402.Remove K digit/README.md

 Explanation: Remove the leading 1, and the number is 200.
 Note that the output must not contain leading zeroes.

 Main Intuition: Keep the smaller digit at the start.
+To get the smallest possible integer, the smaller digits must be kept at the beginning.
+This can be achieved by getting rid of K larger digits using a simple greedy approach that works by processing each digit and keeping the smallest possible digit, aiming for the smallest resulting number.
+Prioritizing smaller digits for the leftmost positions ensures the resulting number is minimized.